gabrielmcg/vp-netlify-test/storage/k8s-nfs-provisioner.md

 ```
 # kubectl apply -f /tmp/pod.yml

 deployment.apps "dynnfs-testpod" created
 ```

 Retrieve the pod ID and then execute a command in the pod to create a test file on the persistent volume.
 The file is named `/tmp/foo/bar.txt` and contains the string `hello`.

 ```
 # pod=$(kubectl get pod | awk '/dynnfs-testpod-/ {print $1}')
-# kubectl exec -it $pod -- sh -c "**echo hello \>/tmp/foo/bar.txt**"
+# kubectl exec -it $pod -- sh -c "echo hello \>/tmp/foo/bar.txt"
 ```

 In this example, where the NFS VM is being used as the storage back-end, you can examine the content of the folder containing the persistent volumes.
-Given the values specified above, where the NFS VM is named `hpe-nfs` and the `nfs_provisioner_server_share` is `k8s`, you can connect to the VM and explore the folder as follows.
+Given the values specified above, where the NFS VM is named `hpe2-nfs` and the `nfs_provisioner_server_share` is `k8s`, you can connect to the VM and explore the folder as follows.

 ```

-# ssh hpe-nfs ls -R /k8s
+# ssh hpe2-nfs ls -R /k8s
 /k8s:
 default-dynnfs-testpvc-pvc-e685a9d2-8a6f-11e8-9025-0242ac110010

 /k8s/default-dynnfs-testpvc-pvc-e685a9d2-8a6f-11e8-9025-0242ac110010:
-**bar.txt**
+bar.txt
 ```

 Examine the contents of the file to ensure that the string `hello` has been persisted in the file `bar.txt`.

 ```

-# ssh hpe-nfs cat /k8s/default-dynnfs-testpvc-pvc-e685a9d2-8a6f-11e8-9025-0242ac110010/bar.txt
+# ssh hpe2-nfs cat /k8s/default-dynnfs-testpvc-pvc-e685a9d2-8a6f-11e8-9025-0242ac110010/bar.txt
-**hello**
+hello
 ```